gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - Maddy explains what Sindy overheard
     - Dockety: "Shaper Leaf is correct.
 Central remembers centuries.
 It is very cunning."
   - Maddy then talks about her encounter with the Gears and shows it the widget
-    - Dockety becomes agitated: "It plays tricks.
+    - Dockety is skeptical: "You do not know if it is a good bot or a bad one.
 It cannot be trusted."
+    - Maddy: "You sound like Shaper Blazes."
+    - More argument
     - Maddy: "But Dockety---it's my papa.
 What wouldn't you do for Crusher?"
   - Shaper Blazes shows up (we learn that the bots have an early warning system)
     - Recruiting for the raid